Little Plum: Hunt Emerson strips and later history (2002 – 2015)

 From 2002 it has returned again under its original name, drawn by Hunt Emerson.
 The strip was finally dropped in 2006 when Hunt Emerson started drawing Ratz, though he has since appeared in BeanoMAX and in the 2009 Beano Annual.
 In Issue 3566, Little Plum returned to the comic once again, as reprints of Hunt Emerson's strips.
 However, all uses of the word "um" present when the strips originally appeared were removed in the reprinted versions.
 In autumn 2012, a new feature launched in the Beano called Funsize Funnies, each page of which features four single line strips.
 One of these is Little Plum, drawn by Laura Howell.
 Some episodes are written and drawn by Andy Fanton, an ex-Dandy artist.
-Little Plum now features in The Beano every week in new full page strips drawn by Hunt Emerson and written by Claire Bartlett.
+After a brief absence, Little Plum returned to The Beano every week as a 6 panel half page strip, drawn by Hunt Emerson and written by ex-Dandy artist Stu Munro after the pair collaborated on a revival of The Nibblers.
+The final weekly appearance of Little Plum ran in February 2015 with a full page strip parodying The Gruffalo.
+The character was then officially retired.